 In the event litigation is desired or unavoidable, John has extensive experience in government, business, and employment disputes.
 Regarding business litigation, some of the matters John routinely handles include disputes relating to contracts, real estate, construction, commercial leases, ADA accessibility, business break-ups, and defending against TCPA and other debt collection-related claims.
 With respect to employment law, John frequently handles cases involving enforcement of non-compete agreements, defense of FLSA wage and hour claims, and defense of discrimination or retaliation claims.

 John holds the highest (AV Preeminent) rating by Martindale-Hubbell and has been selected by Florida Super Lawyers for recognition in business litigation for ten consecutive years (2009-2018).
 Prior to becoming an attorney, John was an Army Ranger, who served overseas on multiple deployments and competed three times in the annual Best Ranger Competition.

 John is also active in the general community.
-He serves on the Executive Committees for the Board of Directors for PACE Center for Girls of Lee County and the Board of Directors for ACT (Abuse Counseling & Treatment, Inc.).
+He serves as the President of the Board of Directors for ACT (Abuse Counseling & Treatment, Inc.) and on the Executive Committee for the Board of Directors for PACE Center for Girls of Lee County.
 John is also a member of the Greater Fort Myers Chamber of Commerce, having graduated from its Leadership Program in 2011 and thereafter serving as an annual facilitator for every subsequent Leadership Program class.